ProjectSimon/libcamera/Documentation/guides/ipa.rst

 	ipa_->setIsp.connect(this, &RPiCameraData::setIsp);
 	ipa_->setStaggered.connect(this, &RPiCameraData::setStaggered);

-The slot functions have a function signature based on the function definition in the Event IPA interface.
+The reciever functions have a function signature based on the function definition in the Event IPA interface.
 All plain old data (POD) types are as-is (with their C++ versions, eg. uint32 -> uint32_t), and all structs are const references.